bridgesense/dotfiles/README.md

 My 2023 Freedom Ladder Challenge:
 ---
-Last year I joined the [Free Software Foundation](https://www.fsf.org/) and discovered the [Freedom Ladder](https://libreplanet.org/wiki/Group:Freedom_Ladder) campaign.
+Last year, I joined the [Free Software Foundation](https://www.fsf.org/) and discovered the [Freedom Ladder](https://libreplanet.org/wiki/Group:Freedom_Ladder) campaign.
 After looking at the parameters of the campaign, I felt I wasn't ready for such a challenge at the time.
 I had some preparation work to do.

 The goal of the campaign is to help people become aware of the difference between free and nonfree software.
 Free doesn't mean "free", as in the sense of money.
-Free means "freedom", where people have complete control of their software and the data housed in it.
+Free means "freedom", where people have complete control of their software and the data stored in it.

 Starting in January of 2023, I will be converting much of my proprietary software as possible over to free software alternatives.
 The goal is to use as much free software